AndreaCirilloAC/vizscorer/README.md

 ### Disclaimer

-vizscorer is currently in beta mode and every feedback and support from early adopters is more than welcome :)
+**vizscorer is currently in beta mode and every feedback and support from early adopters is more than welcome :)**

+### further area of development

+- increasing the number of plots employed for training the gradient boosting model
+- introducing a “console version” of the report, more usable and less annoying in the long run
+- increasing the level of cleaverness of the bot to make it able to analyse more complex plots and provide even more useful suggestions